Service Dog For Veterans Beaverton, OR

-Although military service may only be for a brief time, the psychological wounds and physical injuries suffered by Veterans can last a lifetime.
-Every Veteran goes through a unique healing process.
-Some veterans find it challenging every day.
+Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
+Every Veteran is on a different journey.
+For some, each day can be a challenge.
 It's believed that one in five Americans who has served in Iraq or Afghanistan since 2001 is suffering from Post Traumatic Stress Disorder.
 TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.

 Are PAVE Service Dogs Right For You?

-Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
-A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
+Veterans with mental and/or physical disabilities can experience complex, chronic symptoms such as nightmares, difficulty relating to others, depression, anxiety, and social withdrawal.
+PAVE service dogs provide specialized tasks for Veterans to improve their quality of life.
 PAVE service dogs have been proven to be able to do everything from completing simple tasks to supporting veterans facing difficult situations.

 - Positive social interactions can be increased